 Monday morning.
 Breakfast, more or less American style - buffet with eggs, bacon, toast, orange juice.
 Very good coffee - I will not mention it again, coffee is always good in this part of the world.

 I still don't quite know my way around, I decide to take a taxi to my hosts, Argentina's National Labour Inspectorate.
-I shouldn't have - traffic is so heavy and slow in the narrow side streets we have to follow that the taxi driver himself recommends after a while to walk the rest of the way.
+I shouldn't have - traffic is so heavy and slow in the narrow side streets we have to follow that the taxi driver himself recommends after a while that I walk the rest of the way.

 I am received with a lot of warmth.
 The fact that I manage to speak Spanish pleases people.
 I ask the head of library services to go through my paper with me, just to make sure that the language in it is OK - and she does it.
 In fact, improvement is needed mostly in syntax, idiom and vocabulary, my grammar and spelling are mostly fine.

 I am taken around to meet various officials.
 One of them invites me to join him in an Argentinian ceremony - the drinking of yerba mate.
 It's a bitter (and hot) caffeinated brew that is sipped communally around the table - everyone sips it from the same pot, using the same metallic "straw".
 Bitter beverages are not usually my thing, but this is famous, this is the real Argentina, I must absolutely try it.
 It is very bitter, and if it perks me up more than coffee does, I don't notice it.